RobertShenouda/Team-C3-T18/README.md

 - mohamed abdelfattah : a BI student at the GUC and i like playing football and i also like this repository

 - Martina Nashaar: BI student at the GUC..
+- Habiba Elkassed: Gucian BI student born on the 4th of June 1997